The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 This city park offers almost 200 full hook-up campsites with a regular summer clientele.
 Not a good place to try to camp without reservations far in advance.
 There is also access here to the Lincoln River.

-Several miles of paved level urban pathway are open to the public.
+Just over a mile of paved level urban pathway is open to the public.
 No trails are named; they are simply designated by their location.

 Cartier Loop

 The description begins at the corner of Slagle and Rath Avenue.
-This is one mile long paved multi-use trail.
-The best public parking is located near this corner.
+This is 1.3 mile (counting all segments once) long paved multi-use trail.
 The description takes you around the loop counter-clockwise.
 Walk west along the south shore of Lincoln Lake, a wide place in the Lincoln River.
-Reach a gazebo and turn south, crossing Slagle Avenue (dirt).
-If you wish to walk to the campground, continue west on Slagle.
-The trail soon crosses Plank Avenue (also dirt) and continues southeast.
-Near the point where it bends more to the east there is an unmarked trail which is the best route to follow to reach the corner of Rath and Bryant.
-The loop continues east, and bends north to cross Plank Avenue very close to Rath.
-Complete the loop.
+Reach a gazebo and turn south into the woods, crossing Plank Avenue (dirt).
+If you wish to walk to the campground (4), turn west (R) at junction 3 (there is a map kiosk there).
+Continue straight to do only the central loop.
+At junction 2 a right turn will take you to the parking at the corner of Rath and Bryant (1), and continuing straight you will cross Plank Ave again and continue to complete the loop.

 Restrictions- Dogs must be leashed.
 Slagle east of the loop trail is one way west, and Plank east of the loop trail is one way east.